Choosing Graduate Programs

 Look for specialized lists of graduate programs as well

-- Check out the Career Center Library for directories on graduate school in psychology and social work, genetics, public administration, and others.
+- Check out the Career Development Library for directories on graduate school programs in psychology and social work, genetics, public administration, and others.

-- Your adviser may have a list of programs related to your major.
+- Your advisor may have a list of programs related to your major.

 - Search for the main professional organization in your proposed field.
 Professional organizations often list graduate schools under headings such as Education or Careers.
 A few examples include:

 Many excellent programs have been developed by reputable and accredited universities.
 Be sure to check them out carefully, however, to be certain that you will get the education you want.
 A good start – online programs at existing "brick and mortar" universities.

 Join the Hiram College Career Center LinkedIn Group to connect to alums and ask about their graduate education.